 - ½ tbsp extra virgin olive oil

 - Put the chopped wild garlic leaves, a generous pinch of salt and olive oil in a pestle and mortar and pound to a rough paste.

-- Put the sour cream in a bowl and stir the paste through this mix.
-Taste and adjust the seasoning as necessary and enjoy with our Sea Salt or 5 Seed Crispbread Bites.
+- Then, put the sour cream in a bowl and stir the paste through this mix.
+Taste and adjust the seasoning as necessary and enjoy with our Sea Salt or Seeded Sourdough Flatbreads.

 Cannellini bean and wild garlic pesto dip